-Cut a strip of knit fabric about 1½" to 2" wide, and make sure most of the stretch is running lengthwise.
+Cut a strip of knit fabric about 1½" to 2" wide, making sure most of the stretch runs lengthwise.
 As a starting point, cut your binding 1" shorter than your opening.

-Stretch and pin the binding evenly around the leg openings, with the right sides of the fabric together.
+Stretch and pin the binding evenly around the leg openings, right sides together.
 Once that's done, sew the binding in place along the raw edges.
 To attach the binding, you can use a serger or zigzag stitch.

 Sew together one side seam.
 Apply the binding around the waist opening, just like you did for the leg openings.
 Sew together the final side seam.

 Fold the bindings over and toward the inside of the garment.
 Using a twin needle or zigzag stitch, topstitch around each of the openings.

 Cut as close to your stitching line as possible to trim off any extra material.
 Be careful not to clip any stitches!